Truck & Container Load Utilization Calculator

-Compute utilization by weight and volume.
+Compute utilization by weight, volume, CBM, cubic feet, pallets and space fit.
 Private by design—everything runs locally in your browser.

 Inputs